dinisduarte220/Carris-Metropolitana_API/README.md

 # API | CARRIS METROPOLITANA [BETA]
-This new version of the APP will bring mora stability and features to the previous version.
+This new version of the APP will bring more stability and features for a better user experience.

 # MAIN CHANGES
 - New customizable home page, for your favorite lines and stops